argonne-lcf/AR2023/02_features/nexus-iri.md

 -	The ALCF's [Polaris](https://www.alcf.anl.gov/polaris) and [Aurora](https://www.alcf.anl.gov/aurora) systems are powerful supercomputers with advanced capabilities for simulation, AI, and data analysis.
 -	The [ALCF AI Testbed](https://www.alcf.anl.gov/alcf-ai-testbed) provides researchers with access to novel AI accelerators for data-intensive tasks and AI workloads, including training, inference, large language models, and computer vision models.
 -	The [ALCF Community Data Co-Op (ACDC)](https://www.acdc.alcf.anl.gov) provides large-scale data storage capabilities, offering a portal that makes it easy to share data with external collaborators across the globe.
--	[Globus](https://www.globus.org), a research automation platform created by researchers at Argonne and the University of Chicago, is a not-for-profit service used to manage high-speed data transfers, computing workflows, data collection and other tasks for experiments.
+-	[Globus](https://www.globus.org), a research automation platform created by researchers at Argonne and the University of Chicago, is a not-for-profit service used to manage high-speed data transfers, computing workflows, data collection, and other tasks for experiments.

 # Streamlining Science